MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-sap-deployment-guide.md

 Your virtual machine is deployed in the resource group you selected.

 #### Create a virtual machine by using a template
-You can create a deployment by using one of the SAP templates published in the [azure-quickstart-templates GitHub repository][azure-quickstart-templates-github], or, you can manually create a virtual machine by using the [Azure portal][virtual-machines-windows-tutorial], [PowerShell][virtual-machines-ps-create-preconfigure-windows-resource-manager-vms] or [Azure CLI][virtual-machines-linux-tutorial].
+You can create a virtual machine by using one of the SAP templates published in the [azure-quickstart-templates GitHub repository][azure-quickstart-templates-github], or, you can manually create a virtual machine by using the [Azure portal][virtual-machines-windows-tutorial], [PowerShell][virtual-machines-ps-create-preconfigure-windows-resource-manager-vms] or [Azure CLI][virtual-machines-linux-tutorial].

 * [Two-tier configuration (only one virtual machine) template (sap-2-tier-marketplace-image)][sap-templates-2-tier-marketplace-image]
-  Use this template if you want to create a two-tier system by using only one virtual machine.
+  To create a two-tier system by using only one virtual machine, use this template.
 * [Three-tier configuration (multiple virtual machines) template (sap-3-tier-marketplace-image)][sap-templates-3-tier-marketplace-image]
-  Use this template if you want to create a three-tier system by using multiple virtual machines.
+  To create a three-tier system by using multiple virtual machines, use this template.

 When you open a template, enter the following parameters in the Azure portal: